pippinbarr/cart253/topics/events/mouse-events.md

 Yes!
 Now the ball only moves while we're holding down the mouse!
 True power!

+(The eagle-eyed among you may notice that you could *also* do this with the boolean variable `mouseIsPressed` in `draw()`, but we're talking about events here people!)

 ## `mouseWheel()`

 Just for laughs, let's control the ball's size by using the mouse wheel (or a scroll gesture on a trackpad).